 - uprooted Cameroonians who found refuge elsewhere in the country

-- host communities in the Far North, Southwest and Northwest regions and neighbouring Littoral and West regions.
+- host communities in the Far North, Southwest and Northwest regions and Neighbours to South West and North West regions.

 In response to the coronavirus pandemic, EU-funded humanitarian projects in Cameroon are adopting measures to help beneficiaries and staff keep safe.
 They also continue to provide life-saving assistance to vulnerable communities.

 Actions focusing on the health sector and providing access to clean water and sanitation are helping to address the new needs brought about by COVID-19, in line with the country’s response plan.

 The EU also provided funding to support the actions of the World Health Organization (WHO) in the country on early detection and response, and on having adequate expertise on the ground.
 The EU’s funding to WHO also includes support for the vaccination against COVID-19.

 Immediate humanitarian assistance to refugees remains crucial, especially to newly displaced people.
 However, given the protracted nature of the displacement (especially of Central African refugees), aid efforts are also being directed at improving their livelihoods, self-reliance and to supporting them with durable solutions.

 The aim is to help in reducing refugees’ dependence on humanitarian aid.
 This would also counter any potential tensions that may arise with local host communities sharing their resources.

 Importance is given to linking immediate humanitarian assistance to longer-term development actions including other EU aid mechanisms.
 This includes support to the education and health systems or to vulnerable rural communities to strengthen their resilience, particularly in the northern and eastern part of Cameroon.